𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 7 𝘮𝘪𝘯𝘴🕒

 Which type of subtitling does my content require?

-While there are no hard and fast rules for this, generally speaking you will want to use open caption subtitling for social media videos, to make sure that the words are always seen.
+While there are no hard and fast rules for this, generally speaking you will want to use open caption subtitling for social media videos, to make sure that the words are always seen (AI subtitles works for some social media videos).
 If your videos are intended for YouTube video, closed captioning is the better option, as users can turn them on and off as required, and you can include multilingual subtitle options on a single video.

 If you know that your content is for an audience with hearing impairments, then you will need to follow guidelines for SDH subtitling.

-If you are hosting a live event, you may require subtitles for live streaming.
-Find out more about our live caption services here.
+If you are hosting a live event, you may require live captioning services.

 We hope this guide has proved a useful introduction to subtitling, and has answered some of your questions around why your videos may need captions, as well as the process you might go through to achieve this.

-At VoiceBox, we offer professional transcription, captioning and subtitling translation services in over 220 languages.
-If you’d like to find out more about how we could help your company add high quality subtitles to your video content, get in touch and speak to one of our team.
+At VoiceBox, we offer professional captioning and subtitling translation services in over 220 languages.
+If you’d like to find out more about how we could help your company add subtitles to your video content, get in touch and speak to one of our team or explore our subtitling services in more detail.